mlesnoff/Jchemo.jl/README.md

 **Jchemo** was initially dedicated to **partial least squares regression (PLSR) and discrimination (PLSDA)** and their extensions, in particular locally weighted PLS models (**LWPLS-R** & **-DA**; e.g. https://doi.org/10.1002/cem.3209).
 In a second phase, the package has expand to many other models for **dimension reduction** and **regression and discrimination** ([see the list of functions here](https://mlesnoff.github.io/Jchemo.jl/dev/domains/)).

 Why the name **Jchemo**?: Since it is orientated to **chemometrics** , in brief the use of biometrics for chemistry.
-But most of the provided methods are **generic** to other application domains.
+But most of the provided methods are generic to other application domains.

 **Jchemo** is organized between
 - **transform operators** (that have a function `transf`),
 - **predictors** (that have a function `predict`),
 - **utility functions**.

-Some models, such as PLSR models, are both a transform operators and a predictor.
+Some models, such as PLSR models, are both a transform operator and a predictor.

-Ad'hoc **pipelines** of operations can also be built by the user.
+Ad'hoc **pipelines** of operations can also be built.
 In **Jchemo**, a pipeline is a **chain of *K* modeling steps** containing
 - either ***K* transform steps**,
 - or ***K* - 1 transform steps** and **a final prediction step**.